rackerlabs/support-how-to/content/rackspace-email/export-or-import-a-set-of-rules-from-outlook.md

 product_url: rackspace-email
 ---

-This article explains how to import or export a set of mailbox rules using Outlook&reg;.
+This article explains how to import or export a set of mailbox rules by using Outlook&reg;.

 ### Export a set of mailbox rules